apcamargo/tspex/docs/index.md

   - Visualization functions.
   - Support for Jupyter notebooks.

+## Web version

+tspex can be used through a web interface that is freely [available online](https://tspex.lge.ibi.unicamp.br/).

 ## Source code

 tspex is an open source package distributed under the GPL-3.0 license.
 Its source code can be found in the [GitHub repository](https://github.com/apcamargo/tspex/).
+The source code of the web version is also available in [GitHub](https://github.com/apcamargo/tspex-webapp/).

 ## Installation